Dr Naomi Head

 I am a Senior Lecturer in Politics and International Relations at the University of Glasgow.
 Prior to joining the University of Glasgow I previously held positions at the University of Leeds where I was a Lecturer (2008-9) and Aberystwyth University where I was an ESRC Postdoctoral Fellow (2009-10).

 In 2019 I held a Leverhulme Research Fellowship on the project 'Empathy under Fire: 'Hearts and Minds' and the Politics of Empathy'.
-My research explores the politics of empathy and emotions in contexts of occupation and war, and I am currently focusing on the Human Terrain System adopted by the U.S. military in Iraq and Afghanistan along with a wider focus on the relationship between culture and counterinsurgency.
+My research explores the politics of empathy and emotions in contexts of occupation and war, and I am currently focusing on the Human Terrain System adopted by the U.S. military in Iraq and Afghanistan along with a wider focus on the relationships between, gender, culture, colonialism and counterinsurgency.
 Previous research has focused on NATO’s intervention in Kosovo, communicative ethics, and the legitimacy of the use of force in the Security Council, the emotional dynamics of the Iranian nuclear issue, and the dynamics of empathy in non-violent resistance movements in Israel/Palestine.

-I am also an Honorary Research Fellow in Communication and Conflict at the Institute for Conflict, Cooperation and Security at the University of Birmingham and the co-founder and convenor of the British International Studies Association Working Group on Emotions in Politics and International Relations.
+I am a Visiting Fellow at the Institute of Advanced Studies at Loughborough University (2021-22), co-founder and former convenor of the British International Studies Association Working Group on Emotions in Politics and International Relations, and an elected BISA Trustee.

 My research focuses on the following areas: